sagemath/trac_to_gh/Issue 7792.md

 Keywords: povray

-To improve docs of Povray.
+To improve docs of Povray, support for inifile.
-To have width and height parameters in Povray.

 Issue created by migration from https://trac.sagemath.org/ticket/7792